jimfinnis/jcf12/content/teaching/CS123/examples/inheritcomp/index.md

 when our manager walks in and asks us to make a new kind of monster: a fast, silent guard.
 It's going to be very difficult, because we need a class which is a subclass of Guard, but has the *move* of GuardFast and the *makeNoise* and *render* of GuardSilent.
+We're going to have to do some ugly things to get this to work.

+Let's try rewriting the entire system, this time using composition and no inheritance.

 ### With composition

-With composition, we imagine our Entity contains different objects, each of which controls a different aspect of its behaviour.
+With composition our Entity contains different objects, each of which controls a different aspect of its behaviour.
 We'll combine sound and visuals into a single concept for convenience, so Entity needs:
-* A **Mover** to move the object around,
+* A **Mover** to move the object around and give it a location in the world,
 * an **Appearance** to draw the object and make sounds.

 We'll create these as **interfaces**, and then create classes which implement